LingfengZhu/STAT-628-Module-3/README.md

 * Refer to ```code/xxx/app.R``` for the source codes of shiny application.

 ## App
-I have completed a shiny application who runs our XXX model in real-time.
+We have completed a shiny application who runs our XXX model in real-time.
 **Shiny APP web address:** https://lingfengzhu.shinyapps.io/xxx/
 **Remarks:**
-* The application can only predict body fat percentage for male since the BodyFat dataset contains data of males only.
+* remark 1 bla bla...
-* Input values are limited within a common range for normal males.
+* remark 2 bla bla bla...

 ## Images
 All  the related graphs and tables (if any) can be found in the folder ```image```.